 Specialness of Uncertainty Shocks.
-Table 7 also reveals that contracting frictions amplify the effects of uncertainty shocks more than aggregate productivity shocks.
-The key is equilibrium wage responses.
+Figure 4 and Table 7 also reveal that contracting frictions amplify the effects of uncertainty shocks more than aggregate productivity shocks.
+The key is their different equilibrium wage responses.
 As observed by Shimer (2005), the free entry condition in search models leads to wage declines that greatly absorb the negative impact of aggregate productivity shocks.
-Similarly, in my model, wages decrease a lot to contract TFP shocks, despite the presence of contracting frictions.
+In my model, wages also decrease a lot to contractionary aggregate TFP shocks.

-However, for uncertainty shocks, the offsetting effect is considerably weaker, as indicated by the smaller wage declines in response to uncertainty shocks depicted in Figures F.4 and F.5.
-The reason is that uncertainty shocks are also dispersion shocks, spreading the distribution of firm-level productivity.
-This spread, in turn, leads to higher expected profits for firms due to the Oi-Hartman-Abel effect (Oi (1961), Hartman (1972), Abel (1983)), particularly for high-productivity firms.
-This expectation limits the need for substantial wage reductions to meet the free entry condition.
-As equilibrium wages do not decrease enough to cancel out the higher risk of drawing low idiosyncratic productivity, firms tend to hire less and fire more.
+However, for uncertainty shocks, this offsetting effect is much weaker, as shown by the smaller wage declines in the impulse response functions (Figures F.4 and F.5).
+The reason is that uncertainty shocks are dispersion shocks, spreading the distribution of firm-level productivity.
+This wider spread, in turn, leads to higher expected profits for firms, particularly for high-productivity firms-an impact known as the Oi-Hartman-Abel effect (Oi (1961), Hartman (1972), Abel (1983)).
+This expectation of higher profits limits the need